-The Pasar Siti Khadijah Market is one of the most popular places of Kelantan that represents this culture by its services.
-Named after the wife of Holy Prophet (P.B.U.H), Khadijah, this place is mostly run and operated by women.
-The reason why it was named after her is that Khadijah was a pure entrepreneurial women in her time.
+The Pasar Siti Khadijah Market is one of the most popular places in Kota Bharu, Kelantan, representing this culture by its services.
+Named after the wife of the Holy Prophet (P.B.U.H), Khadijah, this place is mainly run and operated by women.
+It was named after her because Khadijah was a pure entrepreneurial woman in her time.

-Pasar Siti Khadijah market is so beautiful that it is considered as the most photographed destination of Malaysia.
+Pasar Siti Khadijah market is so beautiful that it is considered the most photographed destination of Malaysia.
 The running of businesses and shops by women make this place very unique.
-Apart from this fact, the three story building houses a colorful vegetable market along with hundreds of different stalls gives the local residents and tourists more reasons to visit this place.
-Basically, Khadijah Market is well-known for its fresh fruit and vegetable supply but this does not mean that only such items are sold here.
+Apart from this fact, the three-story building houses a colorful vegetable market and hundreds of stalls, giving the local residents and tourists more reasons to visit this place.
+Basically, Khadijah Market is well-known for its fresh fruit and vegetable supply, but this does not mean that only such items are sold here.

-Apart from fruits and vegetables, Khadijah market also sells fresh ingredients like the fishes, meat, spices, sweets, silver and bronze items as well as many types of household goods.
-Some freshly-made food is also available which is highly admired by the consumers due to the uniqueness in taste and servings.
+Apart from fruits and vegetables, the Khadijah market also sells fresh ingredients like the fishes, meat, spices, sweets, silver and bronze items, and many types of household goods.
+Some freshly-made food is also available, which is highly admired by the consumers due to the uniqueness in taste and servings.

-In the ready-made desserts, the sweetness is usually high (as per the demand of local residents) so any travelers willing for low sugar have to tell the seller first.
-Other reason for the popularity of Khadijah market is the central location because tourists can visit other places of attraction with ease.
+In the ready-made desserts, the sweetness is usually high (as per the demand of local residents), so any travelers willing for low sugar have to tell the seller first.
+Another reason for the popularity of the Khadijah market is the central location because tourists can visit other places of attraction with ease.

 This wonderful market in Kelantan usually starts its business early in the morning and gets closed early at night.
-Usually, the timings of the market are recorded as 8am-6pm and Friday, Saturday and Sunday are the busiest days.
-However, due to the construction of hypermarkets, Khadijah market is said to have lost its traffic.
+Usually, the timings of the market are recorded as 8am-6pm and Friday, Saturday, and Sunday are the busiest days.
+However, due to the construction of hypermarkets, the Khadijah market has lost its traffic.